zloishavrin/Easy-Wav2Lip/README.md

 Will add: Qualty_resolution_nosmooth_pads-UDLR
 EG: _Enhanced_720_nosmooth1_pads-U15D10L-15R30
-pads_UDLR will not be included if they are set to 0.
+pads_UDLR will not be included if they are set to 0. resolution will not be included if it output_height is set to full resolution

 ### preview_input
 Displays the input video/audio before processing so you can check to make sure you chose the correct file(s).
 It may only work with .mp4, I just know it didn't work on an .avi I tried.
 Disabling this will save a few seconds of processing time for each video.

+### preview_settings (new!)
+This will render only 1 frame of your video and display it at full size, this is so you can tweak the settings without having to render the entire video each time. frame_to_preview is for selecting a particular frame you want to check out.